Dust Control Safety Talk

-Everyone on a job site should know the damage construction dust can do to the lungs and airways.
+Everyone working on a jobsite should know the damage construction dust can do to the lungs and airways.
 The main dust-related diseases affecting construction workers are:

 Chronic obstructive pulmonary disease COPD

-Some of these diseases such as asthma and advanced siliceous can develop rather quickly.
-However, most of these diseases take a long time to develop.
+Some of these diseases, such as asthma and advanced silicosis, can develop quickly.
+However, most of these diseases take a long time to fully develop.

-Task- the more energy the work involves the bigger the risk.
+Tasks - The more energy the work involves, the bigger the risk.
 High energy tools like cut off saws, grinders, and grit blasters can produce an abundance of dust in a short amount of time.

-Work area- the more enclosed space leads to more chance of dust build-up. however, dust levels can also be high when working outside.
+Work area- There is more of a chance of dust build-up in enclosed spaces.
+However, dust levels can also be high when working outside, so exercise caution.

 Before you start on a new job, look at ways to stop or reduce the amount of dust you might make.
 You can use different materials or less powerful tools.
 For example:

 Use the right size of building materials so less cutting or preparation is needed